 On May 14, 1998, Orange Marilyn was auctioned at Sotheby’s evening sale of contemporary art.
 Estimated at $4-6 million, it set a new record at $17.3 million for the highest price paid for a Warhol11.

-When the audience and the public needed to see the modern world that they had created through new eyes, Warhol was always ready to step in with an honest representation and assessment.
-Truly, the world’s obsession with Marilyn Monroe has never wavered and it is almost as though Warhol could see into the future.
+When the audience and the public needed to see the modern world they had created through new eyes, Warhol was always ready to engage in honest representation and assessment.
+Indeed, the world’s obsession with Marilyn Monroe has never wavered and it is almost as though Warhol could see into the future.